ARA34/a1/README.txt

 This program takes an input in the specified format of [COMMAND] [INPUT] [[-]OPTION] [INPUT] and outputs a filtered list of files and directories on the terminal determined by the specific commands.

-I did not have enough time to implement mutliple specific inputs as valid inputs.
-Although my recursive function was working fine, it did not pass the autograder for some odd reason.

 Program Command
     L - List the contents of the user specified directory.
     C - Create a new file in specified directory.